dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

      Here, too, the compiler has computed 42 (`0x2a`) and returned it.
      Though, unsurprisingly, the machine code looks very different.

-   5. The reason the code addresses start at 0 is that we have not linked the code.
+   5. Detail: The reason the code addresses start at 0 is that we have not linked the code.
 We'll discuss this in later labs.

 ### Tradeoffs in observer power